-A Tibetan man has died after setting fire to himself at Labrang monastery in Gansu province, according to campaign group Free Tibet.
+A Tibetan man has died after self-immolating at Labrang monastery in China's north-west Gansu province, according to campaign group Free Tibet.

 Citing eyewitnesses, the London-based activists say a man in his 50s named Dhondup set fire to himself at around 9:30 a.m.
 Monday morning.